 The two inputs mean the following:

 Whenever an API call happens, the Gateway checks if the request originated from an allowed domain and grants access accordingly.
+You can specify these domains in the Allowed Domains text box.
 This ensures that clients from a restricted domain cannot access an API even if an application key is stolen (when the key is placed in client-side JS code).

 <ClientDomainHeader>domain</ClientDomainHeader>, then the API invocation request must contain an HTTP header called